 That’s exactly the kind of relationship I love.
-With my fellow countrymen, the person I was facing would have insisted on seeing the other via Skype (or probably in his office), because
+With my fellow countrymen, the person who wrote the email would have insisted on using Skype, or even on meeting in his office, because

-The employee of Pond5 who contacted me fifteen minutes after receiving my counterproposal wrote to me.
+The employee of Pond5 wrote back to me fifteen minutes after receiving my message:

-At that time, if I were a union representative of the manufacturer category, I would have said:
+If I were a representative of the microstock producers, I would have said:

 Given that the subscriptions are pushing down the average price of sales.

-This is what a dreamer would have done, but I abandoned a permanent job in 2013, because I believed I can be better than the person that simply waits for fate to change his life.
-I had realized that the Internet was allowing the world to evolve into a meritocracy, wherever that person lived as long at that person is connected to the web.
+This is what a dreamer would have done, but I abandoned a permanent job in 2013 because I didn’t want to be someone who spends his days waiting for the fate to change something.
+I had realized that the internet was allowing the world to become a place based on meritocracy.

-In real life, which is very different from dreams, I have to buy food for me and my family, so 10 minutes after receiving Pond5’s message, I replied to my partner overseas:
+In real life, which is very different from dreams, I have to buy food for my family and me, so 10 minutes after receiving Pond5’s message, I replied to my partner overseas:

 Yes, let’s proceed.
 Thank you.

-The agreement, in addition to the 50 cents of monthly dollar for each selected clip was also a bonus tied to the possible success of the new membership area, which could be worth more than $1,000 per month (although I didn’t really believe it), apart from the revenues of the normal sales which should continue coming with a natural decline due to the introduction of subscriptions.
+The agreement, in addition to the $0.50 cents monthly for each selected clip, talked also about a bonus tied to the possible success of the membership area, which could be worth more than $1,000 per month (although I don’t really believe it) + the revenues of normal sales which should continue coming.

-Yesterday, on the eve of the start of this new phase, I got an email saying they had chosen 1582 clips of mine.
-Do you remember my post where I talk about that thing called passive income?
+Yesterday, I got an email saying they had chosen 1582 clips of mine.
+Do you remember my post about that beautiful thing called passive income?
 That’s exactly what the deal with Pond5 is:

-By the mere fact that part of my collection is sold in their new membership area, I now will receive $791 per month fixed, whether I continue to upload or I go to live on a white sand beach in Thailand, where my only concern is not burning myself in the sun.
+Thanks of being part of Pond5’s membership area, I will receive $791 per month, whether I continue to upload or I go living on a white sand beach in Thailand, where my only concern is not burning myself in the sun.

 - Normal sales on Pond5.

-- Sales on other Agencies, even if I’m not uploading my content there anymore.
+- Sales to other Agencies, even if I’m not uploading my content there anymore.

-- Direct sales generated with my Youtube Channel.
+- Direct sales generated by my historical film archive.

-The new membership area collection I’m sure will be slowly renewed over time, so those 1582 clips of mine won’t always be there for sale.
+I’m quite sure the new membership area will be renewed over time, so those 1582 clips of mine won’t always be there for sale.

-One of the selection reasons of my content was my seniority of registration to the site, as I am a “grand old man” (at least I started when Pond5 collection included less than 1 million clips, today there are more than six million).
-Probably those 1582 clips will decrease, as I now focus on the project of this website where I spend my days, and I’ll contribute to the stock footage agencies less frequently from here on out.
+One of the reasons why I was selected is my long time registration to the website, as I am a “grand old man” (at least I started when Pond5 collection included less than 1 million clips).
+Probably those 1582 clips will decrease, as I’m now focusing on other digital projects, and I’m contributing to agencies less frequently.

-To make you understand the success that represents this new phase of my activity as a producer, let me tell you something:
+To make you understand the success that this represents for my career as a producer, let me tell you something:

-- To get $791 a month with Google AdWords advertising, you need to have an average of 500,000 unique users a month.
-It’s an average number because it depends on many variables.
+- To get $791 a month with Google AdSense advertising, you need to have an average of 500,000 unique visitors a month (it’s an average number).

-I also emphasize that to earn my digits in Microstock starting today is very, very difficult, especially if you do it without first spending months of your time to study (the good news is that thanks to this site you can at least shorten that period).
+But I also want to be clear about something else: to earn my digits in microstock starting today is very difficult, especially if you do it without first spending months studying (the good news is that thanks to this website you can shorten that period).

 Here I was shooting a time-lapse in Sardinia in 2008

-Do not buy my course if you do not believe in yourself and your ability to be better than average.
+Do not buy my course if you do not believe in yourself and in your ability to be better than others.